 International momentum for building a more sustainable society has been growing green recovery plans which combine climate change measures and biodiversity conservation.
 The ocean, which covers approximately 70% of the Earth’s surface area, plays a major role in solving both of these issues, and efforts to promote the blue economy which balances economy and sustainability, have been activated in many parts of the world.

-The Tokyo Sustainable Seafood Summit (TSSS) will focus on Digital Transformation and Environmental, Social, and Governance (ESG) investment, which are key to the realization of sustainable Japanese fisheries.
-By connecting Japan and other parts of the world online, various experts and frontrunners will bring together the latest knowledge and draw the next step of the sustainable seafood movement.
+The Tokyo Sustainable Seafood Summit (TSSS) focused on Digital Transformation and Environmental, Social, and Governance (ESG) investment, which are key to the realization of sustainable Japanese fisheries.
+By connecting Japan and other parts of the world online, various experts and frontrunners brought together the latest knowledge and draw the next step of the sustainable seafood movement.

-Jim Leape, Co-Director of Stanford Center for Ocean Solutions and member of the Blue Food Assessment Core Team will speak at TSSS as part of the ‘2030 Vision’ session.
-Leape the will look back at The UN Food Systems Summit, ensuring the sustainability of the food system was first discussed as a global commons issue, and will talk about the future of sustainable seafood.
+Jim Leape, Co-Director of Stanford Center for Ocean Solutions and member of the Blue Food Assessment Core Team spoke at TSSS as part of the ‘2030 Vision’ session.
+Leape looked back at The UN Food Systems Summit, ensuring the sustainability of the food system was first discussed as a global commons issue, and talked about the future of sustainable seafood.